Florida Crop/Pest Management Profile: Cabbage

 With a host range of more than 500 species of plants, the silverleaf whitefly has been observed to reproduce on at least 15 crops and 20 weed species in Florida.
 Whitefly populations commonly peak on the state's crops at the time of harvest, as the whitefly migrates from crop to crop throughout the year.
 In southern Florida, populations build on fall vegetables and move directly to overlapping spring crops.
 In west-central Florida, whitefly adults trapped in cabbage fields are highest from November until April or May.
 Cabbage can serve as a winter reservoir for whiteflies colonizing spring plantings of tomatoes and other vegetable crops in southwest Florida.
 Over the summer fallow period, whitefly populations are low because whiteflies are limited to weeds, such as water primrose, hairy indigo, and spurge.
 Weeds are poor hosts to the whitefly and usually harbor many natural enemies that reduce populations during that time (Schuster, Polston, and Price 1992; Stansly 1995; Norman et al. n.d.).

 The biopesticide Bacillus thuringiensis (B.t.) is the most important insect management tool for Florida cabbage growers.
 Cabbage growers use B.t. every year to manage diamondback moth and other lepidopteran larvae.
-A naturally occurring soil bacterium, B.t. produces spores and crystalline bodies that act as stomach poison to the insects that consume it.
+A naturally occurring soil bacterium, B.t. produces spores and crystalline bodies that act as a stomach poison to the insects that consume it.
 The most common formulations are highly specific for lepidopterous larvae (caterpillars) and do not harm beneficial organisms.
 However, it is most effective against smaller larvae.
 B.t. may be applied up to the day of harvest, meaning the pre-harvest interval (PHI) is 0 days, and the restricted-entry interval (REI) under the Worker Protection Standard is 4 hours.

-Spinosad is a reduced risk broad-spectrum insecticide derived from fermentation of the naturally occurring soil bacterium Saccharopolyspora spinosa.
+Spinosad is a reduced -risk broad-spectrum insecticide derived from the fermentation of the naturally occurring soil bacterium Saccharopolyspora spinosa.
 Since its registration, spinosad has become one of the most important insecticides for Florida cabbage growers (Eger and Lindenberg 1998).
 It controls many lepidopterous larvae, dipteran leafminers, and thrips.
 It is used by Florida cabbage growers primarily to manage diamondback moth and cabbage looper but also to control imported cabbageworm and armyworm.
 Spinosad has low activity against most beneficial insects and is useful in integrated pest management (IPM) programs.
 Spinosad may be applied up to 1 day before harvest (PHI=1 day), and the restricted entry interval (REI) under the Worker Protection Standard is 4 hours.
 For purposes of resistance management, a maximum of six diamondback moth treatments may be made per year (since this is a lower rate than the maximum of 0.16 lb ai/A).
-Additionally, no more than three consecutive treatments may be made in a 30-day period, followed by a 30-day period free of spinosad.
-The maximum amount that can be used per crop is 0.45 lb ai/A (CDMS 2013).
+Additionally, no more than three consecutive treatments may be made within a 30-day period, followed by a 30-day period free of spinosad.
+The maximum amount that can be used per crop is 0.45 lb ai/A (CDMS 2023).

 Use of Insecticides in IPM Programs

 Action thresholds for caterpillar pests of cabbage were developed in Florida and Georgia during the 1970s and 1980s to reduce insecticide sprays on cabbage.
 Until then, growers had been spraying using a fixed schedule of once or twice weekly.
 Using insecticides based on early thresholds (the number of larvae present) was shown to greatly reduce insecticide sprays and still produce marketable cabbage.
-Thresholds were developed based on visual damage ratings and percent of plants with new damage, and these were as effective as the more time-consuming larvae counts.
+Thresholds were developed based on visual damage ratings and the percent of plants with new damage, and these were as effective as the more time-consuming larvae counts.
 However, thresholds based on new damage tended to result in more insecticide applications.
 All thresholds were shown to be less effective when an atypical pest was present or a particular pest was present in very high numbers (Leibee et al. 1984; Leibee 1996).

 An IPM program to manage diamondback moth in cabbage has been under development in Florida for several years.
 The program consists of multiple strategies, including using B.t. insecticides, biological control (parasitoid releases), trap crops, and pheromone treatments for mating disruption (Hu et al. 1998).